 For this project, we were approached by award-winning commercial and residential interior design agency – Edwin Interior Design who specialising in unique, inspirational and atmospheric interiors for bars and restaurants.
 Edwin Design shares so many of our values, and that’s why we love working with them.
 There is no design too innovative, and here, for example, sitting under the traditional blossom tree gives guests an experience of the traditional East like nowhere else in the West.

-Working alongside our Studio Leisure team, Edwin Design chose Ebony, in both herringbone and plank formats to deliver their design for this special Edinburgh restaurant.
+Working alongside our commercial leisure team, Edwin Design chose Ebony, in both herringbone and plank formats to deliver their design for this special Edinburgh restaurant.
 Ideal for all kinds of contemporary interiors, Ebony provides strong, rich tones of black and a sleek monochromatic finish.
 This floor is available form our Woodworks by Ted Todd Superwide portfolio and is a celebration of British hardwood-flooring craftsmanship.

 Every detail of a Tattu restaurant has been considered to ensure that it connects with the identity of the brand.
 The final result takes you on a sensory journey in every aspect.